 Also, the risk of fall, accidents, and confusion is higher in this population.
 This is when they use a benzo.

 Therefore, as of now, there is no strong evidence that shows benzos as a cause of dementia.
-You can expect to see a clearer picture in the future.
+One can expect to see a clearer picture in the future.

-All things considered, you should not discontinue it without first consulting your doctor.
+All things considered, patients should not discontinue it without first consulting a doctor.
 The benefits of using it are higher than the risks.
 Also, there are risks of stopping the medications and resultant complications.
 As a result, it clearly outweighs the risk of dementia.

-In a nutshell, continue taking these medications and follow your doctor’s instruction.
-That way, it will also
+In a nutshell, continue taking these medications and follow a doctor’s instruction.

-Of course, benzos are powerful medications that may be addictive.
-This may be more likely if you take it inappropriately or for a long time.
+Benzos are powerful medications that may be addictive.
+This may be more likely if a patient takes it inappropriately or for a long time.

-Do you think someone you love has an addiction?
-You should talk an addiction counselor.
+It is critcal to talk an addiction counselor at benzodiazepine rehab facility.
 They can teach ways to deal with the cravings, prevent relapses.
 Finally, the addict will be on their way to a full recovery.